Martchus/tageditor/README.md

 It also allows to inspect and validate the element structure of MP4 and Matroska files.

+## Backup/temporary files
+Sometimes the tag editor has to rewrite the entire file in order to apply changes.
+With the default settings this will happen most of the times.

+The next section describes how to tweak settings to avoid this at the cost of having some padding within the files and/or storing tags at the end of the file. **Note that temporary files also serve as a backup** in case something goes wrong, e.g. your computer crashes while saving or a bug within the tag editor breaks particularly structured files.
+To be save it might therefore even be desirable to enforce the creation of a temporary file.
+That is also possible to configure within the GUI and the CLI option `--force-rewrite`.

+Nevertheless, it will not always be possible to avoid rewriting a file in all cases anyways.
+You can configure a directory for temporary files within the GUI settings or the CLI option `--temp-dir`.
+Then you can easily clean up all temporary files at some point together.
+For efficiency the temporary directory should be on the same file system as the files you are editing.
+A feature to delete temporary files automatically has not been implemented yet.

 ## File layout options
 ### Tag position
 The editor allows you to choose whether tags should be placed at the beginning or at the end of an MP4/Matroska file.
+Placing tags at the end of the file can avoid having to rewrite the entire file to apply changes.

 In the CLI, this is controlled via `--tag-pos` option.
 To enfore a specific `--tag-pos`, even if this requires the file to be rewritten, combine with the `--force` option.

 ID3v2 tags and Vorbis/Opus comments can only be placed at the beginning.
 ID3v1 tags can only be placed at the end of the file.
+Hence this configuration has no effect when dealing with such tags.

 ### Index position
 It is also possible to control the position of the index/cues.
 However, this is currently only supported when dealing with Matroska files.

 Note: This can not be implemented for MP4 since tags and index are tied to each other.
 When dealing with MP4 files the index position will always be the same as the tag position.

 #### Faststart
 Putting the index at the beginning of the file is sometimes called *faststart*.